Refining Your Photographic Vision « Arthur Morris/BIRDS AS ART

 6 comments to Refining Your Photographic Vision

-• avatar Les Greenberg
+• Les Greenberg

 Artie, I prefer the second for two reasons.
 It’s fascinating to me about the contrast and texture of the photo.
 And it would make a fine texture overlay for other photographs.
 The first one is an overall environmental photograph.